da1nerd/react-app-electron-template/README.md

 # better-electron-template
 > A bare minimum project structure to get started developing with [`electron-webpack`](https://github.com/electron-userland/electron-webpack).
+Based on [`electron-webpack-quick-start`](https://github.com/electron-userland/electron-webpack-quick-start).

 Thanks to the power of `electron-webpack` this template comes packed with...